Updated December 2023

 AEC holders are fully qualified to work in daycares, preschools, and special education centres.
 This is the quickest way to get started in your new career.

-A DEC takes at least 2 years.
+A DEC takes at least two years.
 In addition to program-specific courses, you will also take classes in areas like literature and humanities.

 With a DEC in early childhood education, you can enter the workforce or go on to earn a bachelor's degree and become a licensed teacher.